brazilpythonws/wpbd_update_2021_2022/4th_Edition_WPDB_2021/README.md

 **Figure 7.** Percentage distribution of participants' experience with Python programming.

 Participants also shared their expectations for the IV WPDB.
 As shown in Figure 8, over 60% aimed to analyze biological data using the skills taught in the workshop.
 Nearly 30% expressed interest in executing programs and computational tools related to bioinformatics.
 A small portion (approximately 5%) of participants aspired to become developers/programmers, seeking more specialized or advanced knowledge that extended beyond the workshop’s general scope.
-One response, categorized as "Other" (Figure 8), highlighted a primary expectation of learning through practice ("Learn.
-And for it to be a more hands-on course.").
+One response, categorized as "Other" (Figure 8), highlighted a primary expectation of learning through practice ("to learn in a more practical way").

 <img src="https://github.com/brazilpythonws/wpbd_update_2021_2022/blob/main/4th_Edition_WPDB_2021/Charts/Fig8.ExpectationsCourseContent.png" alt="drawing" width="450"/>